brianaung/nixos-config/docs/ssh.md

-# A quick guide for ssh generation
+# A quick guide for ssh key generation

 Generate a new SSH key.
 ```